llmrb/llm/README.md

 ## About

-llm.rb is a lightweight library that provides a common interface and set of functionality for multiple Large Language Models (LLMs).
-It is designed to be simple, flexible, and easy to use &ndash; and it has been implemented with zero dependencies outside Ruby's standard library.
-See the [philosophy](#philosophy) section for more information on the design principles behind llm.rb.
+llm.rb is a zero-dependency Ruby toolkit for Large Language Models like OpenAI, Gemini, Anthropic, and more.
+It’s fast, clean, and composable – with full support for chat, tool calling, audio, images, files, and JSON schema.
+See the [philosophy](#philosophy) section for the design goals and principles behind the library.

 ## Features

+#### General
-- ✅ Unified interface for OpenAI, Gemini, Anthropic, Ollama, VoyageAI, and more
+- ✅ Unified interface for OpenAI, Gemini, Anthropic, Ollama, and more
+- 📦 Zero dependencies outside Ruby's standard library
+- 🔌 Model introspection and selection
+- 🚀 Optimized for performance and low memory usage

+#### Chat, Agents
-- 🧠 Stateless and stateful chat via completions and the responses API
+- 🧠 Stateless and stateful chat via completions and responses API
-- 🤖 Tool calling and function execution for building agents (OpenAI, Ollama)
+- 🤖 Tool calling and function execution
 - 🗂️ JSON Schema support for structured, validated responses

+#### Media
-- 🗣️ Text-to-speech, transcription, and translation (OpenAI, Gemini)
+- 🗣️ Text-to-speech, transcription, and translation
 - 🖼️ Image generation, editing, and variation support
 - 📎 File uploads and prompt-aware file interaction
+- 💡 Multimodal prompts (text, URLs, files)

+#### Embeddings
 - 🧮 Text embeddings and vector support
-- 🔌 Model introspection and selection
-- 💡 Multimodal prompts (text, URLs, files)
-- 🧼 Memory-safe design, including child-process offloading
-- 📦 Zero dependencies outside Ruby's standard library

 ## Examples